robenkleene/audio-references/ableton-live/ableton-live-organization.md

 ## Racks

-- `⌘G`: Group selected effects into an Audio Effect Rack.
+- `⌘G`: Group selected effects into an Audio Effect Rack
-- `RMB > Group to Drum Rack`: To group to a drum rack
+- `RMB > Group to Drum Rack`: To group to a Drum Rack